Last Updated on June 8, 2023 by The Noms

 We were wowed by the beauty of the new building and winery which is set in some incredible scenery!
 After tasting some of famous red wines while enjoying the views from the patio, we headed back to our rental house.

 In conclusion, it was a lovely day of wine tasting with friends and new friends!
-If you are planning a trip out to Sonoma County, be sure you add these to your list of Sonoma County Wineries.
+If you are planning a trip out to Sonoma County, be sure you add these to your list of Sonoma County Wineries, including Alexander Valley Vineyard.
+If you are looking for a great place to stay while exploring wineries, look at our list of Healdsburg, California Hotels!
+And go eat at The Matheson Healdsburg, too!

 If you liked this post, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post).
 Don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!